When Does Expressing Anger Indicate An Anger Management Problem?

 - Physical Aggression: Your out-of-control anger escalates into physical assault or you provoke physical altercations

-- You seethe with fury or hold grudges over minor disagreements or mishaps
+- Resentment: You seethe with fury or hold grudges over minor disagreements or mishaps

-- You have repeated fantasies about delivering the perfect comeback, obtaining revenge, or witnessing another person get hurt/injuring someone else
+- Ill Will: You have repeated fantasies about delivering the perfect comeback, obtaining revenge, or witnessing another person get hurt/injuring someone else

-- Your social & romantic relationships are plagued by chronic instability
+- Interpersonal Consequences: Your social & romantic relationships are plagued by chronic instability

-- You direct violence toward family members, including parents, siblings, spouses, or children
+- Familial Consequences: You direct violence toward family members, including parents, siblings, spouses, or children

-- You experience occupational or academic setbacks because of your inability to regulate your temper (including losing your job or being suspended/expelled)
+- Educational & Employment Difficulties: You experience occupational or academic setbacks because of your inability to regulate your temper (including losing your job or being suspended/expelled)

-- Your anger has health consequences associated with it (for example: hypertension; digestive, skin, or sleep problems; a heart attack or stroke)
+- Your anger has health consequences associated with it: Hypertension; digestive, skin, or sleep problems; a heart attack or stroke)

-- Your legal standing has been tarnished by assault charges, incarcerations, lawsuits, or more+
+- Legal Problems: Your legal standing has been tarnished by assault charges, incarcerations, lawsuits, or more+

 How Can Counseling & Therapy For Anger Management Issues Improve My Condition?